lightkurve/lkprf/docs/README.md

 pip install lkprf --upgrade
 ```

+> :question: **Note**: If installing in a new environment you may run into issues with the fitsio build that causes an installation error.
+If so, you can pip install numpy< 2.0.0 first, then pip install lkprf.

 ## Usage

 > :question: **Note**: `lkprf` uses tuples to specify positions and uses the Python convention of `(row, column)`.